codewars/docs/content/references/gui/index.md

 ---
 kind: reference
-sidebar: reference-gui
+sidebar: reference-ui
-next: /references/gui/kata-editor/
+next: /references/ui/kata-editor/
 ---

-# Codewars GUI reference
+# Codewars UI Reference

 :::note
 *This page is a stub, please consider contributing to it.*